Gene Wilder (1971 film) Johnny Depp (2005 film) Douglas Hodge (2013 musical's Original London Cast Recording)

 Fantasy-Forbidding Father: He is a dentist who doesn't allow his son to eat candy, driving Willy to rebel against him to achieve his dream of being a chocolatier.

 I Have No Son: He relocates his house when young Wonka runs away, so he cannot go back.
-Turns out to be subverted, as Charlie finds out that the dentist has collected various newspaper articles about his son.
+Turns out to be subverted, as Charlie finds out that the dentist has collected various newspaper articles about his son's success.